-- Rotate the dust tube.
+- 2. Rotate the dust tube.
 Notice any binding condition (may be compared with new unit).
 Binding condition indicates a scored rod.
 Units with scored rods should be replaced. - 3.
 Fully extend shocks and check for leaks in the seal cover area.
 Shock fluid is a very thin hydraulic fluid that has a characteristic odor and dark brown tint.
 A slight trace of shock fluid around the seal cover area is not a cause for replacement.
 The shock seal is designed to permit a very slight seepage to lubricate the rod.
-Units that leak should be replaced. - Visually check shock for dents that could cause the shock to bind.
+Units that leak should be replaced. - 4.
+Visually check shock for dents that could cause the shock to bind.
 Also, check for a bent rod. - 5.
-Extend and collapse shock several times to determine that it has control (resistance) in both rebound and compression.

-- 6. Visually inspect the shock mountings and vehicle mounting for:

-- a) Broken mounts;

-- b) Extreme bushing wear;

-- c) Shifted bushing or sleeve;
+Extend and collapse shock several times to determine that it has control (resistance) in both rebound and compression. - 6.
+Visually inspect the shock mountings and vehicle mounting for: - a) Broken mounts; - b) Extreme bushing wear; - c) Shifted bushing or sleeve:

-- d) Deep cracks in bushing material (shallow surface cracks are normal);

-- e) Loose shock absorber pins;

-- f) Presence of convex washers, and their position relative to the rubber bushing.
+- d) Deep cracks in bushing material (shallow surface cracks are normal); - e) Loose shock absorber pins; - f) Presence of convex washers, and their position relative to the rubber bushing.

-- Remove nuts and washers from shock absorbers on upper and lower mounting pins, taking care to identify the inner and outer washers to ease reinstallation.
-Refer to figure 44 for details. - 2.
-Remove the shock absorber assembly from pins. - Remove the two inner bushings from the shock absorber and discard them.
+- Remove nuts and washers from shock absorbers on upper mounting pin and lower mounting bracket, taking care to identify the inner and outer washers to ease reinstallation.
+Refer to figure 41 for details. - 2.
+Remove the shock absorber assembly from pins.

-FIGURE 44: SHOCK ABSORBER
+FIGURE 41: TYPICAL SHOCK ABSORBER SETUP 16009

-- Ensure that the shock absorber mounting pins are tight and that the threads are not stripped. - 2.
+- Ensure that the shock absorber mounting pin is tight and that the threads are not stripped. - 2.
 Install new rubber mounting bushings on shock absorbers (upper and lower). - 3.
-Place the inner washers (with washer convex side facing the shock absorber rubber bushing) on each shock absorber pin (Fig. 45).

-Install the shock absorber eyes over the mounting pins, then the outer washers (with washer convex side facing the shock absorber rubber bushing) on each shock extremity.
+At the upper mounting pin, place the inner washer with washer convex side facing the shock absorber rubber bushing. - Install the shock absorber eyes over the mounting pin, then the outer washers (with washer convex side facing the shock absorber rubber bushing.